 Coaches, External Assessors and Trainers

-Seasoned youth development professionals who care about the quality of programming youth are experiencing in our community and have a desire to support site teams as they participate in each phase of the continuous quality improvement process.
+Our coaches are seasoned youth development professionals who care about the quality of programming youth are experiencing in our community and have a desire to support site teams as they participate in each phase of the continuous quality improvement process.
 They represent fellow site leads, supervisors, and managers from OST time organizations within the Richmond Region who are also involved in the YPQI process.
-Each participates in annual training, after which they become certified as by the David P. Weikart Center for Youth Program Quality.
+Each participates in annual training, after which they become certified by the David P. Weikart Center for Youth Program Quality.

-The External Assessor conducts assessment visits at the site level, collects research quality data, and then inputs the scores from the assessment into the online Scores Reporter.
+External Assessors conduct assessment visits at the site level, collect research quality data, and then input the scores from the assessment into the online Scores Reporter.
 Our Methods Trainers facilitate the ten Youth Work Methods trainings designed by the David P. Weikart Center for Youth Program Quality.
 The majority of our trainers manage youth development programs or centers in our local community.
-Their expertise and experience, matched with the intensive training provided by the Weikart Center, make them valuable members of the YPQI team.
+Their expertise and experience make them valuable members of the YPQI team.